Infinite Love

 There is theology that tries to rationalize how free will can live alongside a Creator’s omniscience and omnipotence in the same Universe.
 It argues that although humanity has free will, that Creator can exist in the future at the same time as They do in the past and present and thus knows the choices we will make even as we are free to make those choices as we please.
 In this model our eventual future is still foreknown by The Creator despite the presence of supposed free will.

-But I believe such logic offers merely an illusion of free will.
+But I believe such a conception offers only the illusion of free will.
 If our future endpoint is precisely predetermined by a Creator who can know how we will choose by observing that future, then that future endpoint was never truly ours to shape and influence.
 If our final outcome at the end of time is constant, predetermined and known only to The Greatest Love, there is no true free will.

-Instead I believe that in giving us free will The Greatest Love relinquished Their omniscience and omnipotence.
-They freely gave up Their absolute authority to know and shape the future.
+Instead I believe that in giving us free will The Greatest Love gave up Their omniscience and omnipotence.
+They relinquished Their absolute authority to know and shape our future.
 And They did this because of Their love for all of us.
-They allowed us to influence our own destiny and in so doing gave us a small fraction of Their control over the Universe.
+A love which dictated that we be given a voice in determining our future.
+In so doing They gave up Their sovereignty over what had been a deterministic, clockwork Universe.

 Consider it this way: before free will there was one sequence of events that described how our Universe would unfold.
 One linear sequence of events from it’s creation, since before the Big Bang, through to it’s present day and into the future.
 Everything was captured in this sequence of events.
 From the birth of stars and the fluttering of butterfly wings, to the dance of atoms and quarks.
 The Creator knew everything about how history would unfold.
 They were omniscient, omnipotent, and omnipresent.